lmzuccarelli/oc-mirror-deploy/README.md

 ansible-playbook oc-mirror.yml -i inventories/remotes
 ```

+This has been tested on Fedora 40 and Rhel9

 ## Install mirror-registry

 Before sarting ensure the ip address and hostname are set (etc/hosts), also update the playbook vars file with the server name and ip